 Lavy Group | Global Surgery

-We are deeply involved in teaching and training in Africa, to strengthen delivery capacity of trauma care in the region.
+We are deeply involved in research, teaching and training to strengthen surgical care and training capacity in Africa.

-We have partnered with COSECSA (the College of Surgeons of East Central and Southern Africa) in a three year project.
-Funded by the Department for International Development, we have set up the COSECSA Oxford Orthopaedic Link (COOL) to deliver trauma and orthopaedic training, and research into aspects of tropical orthopaedics.
-The project is directed by Chris Lavy and Hemant Pandit and managed by Grace Le.
+We partnered with COSECSA (the College of Surgeons of East Central and Southern Africa) to set up the COSECSA Oxford Orthopaedic Link (COOL) programme 2012-2017 to improve care for trauma and musculoskeletal impairment in Africa through trauma training, orthopaedic surgical training courses, orthopaedic fellowships, and research into aspects of tropical orthopaedics.